abdojulari/cre/README.md

 - **Laravel Herd**
 - **PHP 8.3***
 - **MySQL**
+- **Redis**

 ### NOTE
+- If you are running windows, install redis using scoop `scoop install main/redis` and in your laravel project run `composer require predis/predis:^2.0`.
+- To initiate the Redis
+    - using powershell, you can run
+        - `redis-server` to start the server
+        - `redis-cli` to use the CLI Commands
+        - `redis-benchmark` for evaluating the performance of a Redis instance.

 <!--  copy .env.example into .env -->
 - **Copy .env.example into .env**
     - Look for the following lines